-- i.
-Short-term subsidized loans for costs later reimbursed with CDBG-DR. Federal Register notices governing CDBG-DR grants generally permit grantees to reimburse costs of the grantee or subrecipient for eligible activities on or after the date of the disaster.
-If the grantee or subrecipient obtained a subsidized short-term loan to pay for eligible costs before CDBG-DR funds became available (for example, a low-interest loan from a local tax increment financing fund), the reimbursement of the costs paid by the loan does not create a duplication. - ii.
-Declined or cancelled subsidized loans.
+(i) Short-term subsidized loans for costs later reimbursed with CDBG-DR. Federal Register notices governing CDBG-DR grants generally permit grantees to reimburse costs of the grantee or subrecipient for eligible activities on or after the date of the disaster.
+If the grantee or subrecipient obtained a subsidized short-term loan to pay for eligible costs before CDBG-DR funds became available (for example, a low-interest loan from a local tax increment financing fund), the reimbursement of the costs paid by the loan does not create a duplication.

+(ii) Declined or cancelled subsidized loans.
 The amount of a subsidized loan that is declined or cancelled is not a DOB.
-To exclude declined or cancelled loan amounts from the DOB calculation, the grantee must document that all or a portion of the subsidized loan is cancelled or declined unless the loan gualifies under the exclusion discussed in (iii) below.
+To exclude declined or cancelled loan amounts from the DOB calculation, the grantee must document that all or a portion of the subsidized loan is cancelled or declined unless the loan qualifies under the exclusion discussed in (iii) below.

 Declined SBA Loans: Declined loan amounts are loan amounts that were approved or offered by a lender in response to a loan application, but were turned down by the applicant, meaning the applicant never signed loan documents to receive the loan proceeds.
-The CDBG DR supplemental appropriation for 2017 disasters provides "the Secretary and any grantee shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major declared disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration under section 7(b) of the Small Business Act (15 U.S.C.
-636(b))."
+The CDBG-DR supplemental appropriation for 2017 disasters provides "the Secretary and any grantee ... shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major declared disasters that occurred in 2014, 2015, 2016, and 2017 from the

-(3) Further Additional Supplemental Appropriations for Disaster Relief Requirements Act, 2018 (Pub.
-L. 115-123. approved February 9, 2018).
+&lt;sup>3 Further Additional Supplemental Appropriations for Disaster Relief Requirements Act, 2018 (Pub.
+L. 115-123, approved February 9, 2018).